Blendify/blender-manual/trunk/blender_docs/manual/physics/force_fields/types/curve_guide.rst

 Curve Guide
 ***********

-The *Curve Guild* is used to force particles to follow a certain path defined by a :doc:`Curve Object </modeling/curves/index>`.

 .. figure:: /images/physics_force_fields_curve_example.png

-   Example of Curve Guide.
+   Curve Guide force field.

+The *Curve Guide* is used to force particles to follow a certain path defined by a :doc:`Curve Object </modeling/curves/index>`.
 A typical scenario would be to move a red blood cell inside a vein, or to animate the particle flow in a motor.
 You can use *Curve Guide* s also to shape certain hair strands.